 Click the link below for purchase information:

 Artworks by Cath Duncan featured in previous exhibitions at Bright Street Gallery

 Proteas are not only beautiful flowers.
 They are also deeply meaningful to me.
 They are very resilient plants that have adapted to survive droughts and fires.
 They have strong, well-developed roots, and the ability to resprout and reseed especially well after fires.
-Smoke and heat from fire triggers germination in the nutrient-rich ashen soil, and new life begins again after fire, only more abundant than before.
+Smoke and heat from fire trigger germination in the nutrient-rich ashen soil, and a new life begins again after fire, only more abundant than before.
 When we fully embrace the vulnerability and loss of the lives in life, and build within ourselves and our communities the character traits and skills that enable us to resprout, reseed, and thrive even more than before, that is true abundance!